GustavoR-ivera/desarrollo-prueba-proceso-seleccion/README.md

     -define the specification of the api alinged with the functional requirements -define input parameters as well as outputs
   -for each aspect we can define a set of technologies to be used.
-  -**at the end of this step we have a general view of the system structure**
+**at the end of this step we have a general view of the system structure**

-3. Development & Testing
+4. Development & Testing
   -get the licenses for the respective services
   -get training for the development team
   -choose work methodology and tools for workflow